Can Leftism Win in the Midwest? Abdul El-Sayed’s Campaign May Give Us an Answer.

 El-Sayed says he comes from a “social justice” perspective, that he never considered working in business, and that he rejects the rhetoric of meritocracy, which implies that poverty is the fault of the poor and success is the reward of hard work.
 “This notion that just hard work put you there, the cult of that, I don’t believe in it,” he says, “because it tells a lie to too many people who just don’t have the means of success that somehow they’re not working hard enough.”
 El-Sayed mentions a Detroiter named Darryl he met who commuted every day to work across the city: “It’s two hours!
 He takes two buses, and has to walk a mile between the two buses.
 And he was apologizing to me the whole time about why his life wasn’t what he wanted it to be.
 The idea that he doesn’t work hard is bullshit.”

-Abdul says that curtailing the power of big business is critical.
-When I ask him what he means by “corporate domination,” he cites the example of Nestlé, who were granted the right to pump hundreds of thousands of gallons of freshwater a year out of Michigan, while paying the state only a couple of hundred dollars.
+El-Sayed says that curtailing the power of big business is critical.
+When I ask him what he means by “corporate domination,” he cites the example of Nestlé, which was granted the right to pump hundreds of thousands of gallons of fresh water a year out of Michigan, while paying the state only a couple of hundred dollars.
 Even after the Bernie Sanders campaign, it’s not especially common to hear Democrats talking about corporations this bluntly.
 But Michigan is a state simmering with anti-corporate anger.
 It is run by an unpopular ex-CEO governor and gives out more corporate subsidies than almost any other state in the country.
-It is also a place where inequality is stark; in his speeches, El-Sayed talks about the fact that one can drive 20 minutes in Detroit and see a 10-year difference in average life expectancy.
+It is also a place where inequality is stark.
+In his speeches, El-Sayed talks about the fact that one can drive 20 minutes in Detroit and see a 10-year difference in average life expectancy.

 El-Sayed says that unlike some other Democrats, he doesn’t believe in the good intentions of the other side: “I will not assume that [other politicians] have all of our best interests at heart.
-And I think there’s a lot you can do if you’re willing to play hardball, pitch high and inside sometimes… There’s three ways you move somebody: you inspire them to believe in the things you believe in, then you find shared wins, and if not you make it real hard for people to do another thing.
+And I think there’s a lot you can do if you’re willing to play hardball, pitch high and inside sometimes … There’s three ways you move somebody: you inspire them to believe in the things you believe in, then you find shared wins, and if not you make it real hard for people to do another thing.
 And I intend to do all three.”

-Obama’s mistake, according to El-Sayed, is that he used the first two strategies, but failed to use the third.
+Obama’s mistake, according to El-Sayed, was that he used the first two strategies, but failed to use the third.

 It’s easy, of course, to rail against the system.
 It’s harder to actually change it.
 If Michigan’s politics are as rigged as his campaign speeches say, how much could El-Sayed actually accomplish as governor?
 I mention to El-Sayed that the oldest story in politics is the one about the reformer that gets into power, only to find himself constrained by forces he can’t control.
 El-Sayed insists, though, that a lot of simple things can be done unilaterally with the existing power of the governor’s office.
 “We could, tomorrow, decide that we’re going to give every kid in the state of Michigan glasses.
 We could tomorrow shut down Line 5 [the controversial oil pipeline that runs across the Straits of Mackinac].
 We could tomorrow put a moratorium on water shutoffs.”

 The first task, he says, is just to improve how the state bureaucracies function.
 “People don’t believe in government.
 Every time someone interacts with government it’s a shitty experience.
 So you’ve got to make it less shitty.”
 The philosophy, he says, has to be: “Government under this administration, we deliver.
 Your wait times will go down when you’re engaging with us.”
 That way, “when I say I want [government] to be an important part of health care, we’ve built the trust.”
 With the help of his policy director Rhiana Gunn-Wright, El-Sayed has also put out a small mountain of policy ideas.
-They include his signature Michicare single-payer plan, an Urban Agenda, a Rural Agenda, and a plan for fixing auto insurance.
+They include his signature Michicare single-payer plan, an urban agenda, a rural agenda, and a plan for fixing auto insurance.
 “People told me hiring a policy director was a waste,” he says.
 But he wanted to have a set of plans he could begin implementing on Day 1, and make up for the “experience gap” between him and Whitmer by generating a “credibility gap.”

 The weekend I followed Abdul, he was joined by rising star and democratic socialist Alexandria Ocasio-Cortez.
 The presumptive House Representative from New York spoke alongside him at six events around the state.
 At each venue, the reception given to both Abdul and Ocasio-Cortez was ecstatic.
 Lines to get in snaked around the block.
 Handmade signs read “Abdul For All” and “Abdul Is #Woke.”
 “Abdul + Alexandria 2024,” said one, already envisaging the new leftist fantasy ticket.
 Abdul El-Sayed may have been the weekend’s headliner, but Ocasio-Cortez was the standout speaker.

-Having defeated a 10-term Democratic incumbent with far more money, she’s there to prove that “long shot” races can be won and the seemingly impossible is possible.
+Having defeated a ten-term Democratic incumbent with far more money, she’s there to prove that “long shot” races can be won and the seemingly impossible is possible.
 Of course, a progressive district in New York City and the state of Michigan aren’t exactly analogous, but Ocasio-Cortez also comes bearing a message of working-class solidarity, citing a New York Times article that suggested the Bronx was more properly compared to the Rust Belt than the rest of New York City.
-“The plight of working people is the same no matter the zip code,” Ocasio-Cortez says.
+“The plight of working people is the same no matter the ZIP code,” Ocasio-Cortez says.

 El-Sayed and Ocasio-Cortez also provide, between them, a possible answer to the questions “How can Democrats speak to both racial and economic issues?”
 Ocasio-Cortez says of the “class versus race” debate, “They’re not either/or, and as long as we think of them as either/or, we’re going to lose.”
 She adds that “so long as we keep pretending that working-class people are not people of color, that they’re not women, that they’re not LGBT, we have to champion each other as our whole selves and I think Abdul really proves that it’s not a choice between one or the other.”
 El-Sayed himself says in his speeches that “the people” are united by “ideas above identities,” but identities are still foundational and in his speeches he addresses those who have been told that they were “too young, too brown, too black, too foreign, too female, or too Muslim.”

 Yet while El-Sayed talks openly about race, his fundamental framework is that of working people versus the rich and powerful, and he is careful not to speak ill of the Michigan voters who helped put Donald Trump in the White House.
 He even has an uncle who voted for Trump, a decision he attributes to disaffection rather than bigotry.
 He refuses to believe that his fellow Michiganders would decline to vote for him on account of his religion.
 “If I lose, it won’t be because of my faith,” he tells me.
-Congresswoman Debbie Dingell, whose district includes a large Arab American population, angered many in the community when she implied that she was supporting Whitmer because El-Sayed’s Muslim faith would be a political liability.
+Representative Debbie Dingell, whose district includes a large Arab-American population, angered many in the community when she implied that she was supporting Whitmer because El-Sayed’s Muslim faith would be a political liability.
 (Perhaps to make amends, Dingell attended two El-Sayed events over the weekend, though she has not switched her endorsement.)

 Can Abdul win?
 Nobody knows.
 He has been way behind in the polls, but his staffers say all of the public polls are essentially worthless.
 They were conducted by calling landlines, and El-Sayed’s supporters are disproportionately the kind of millennials who are as likely to answer a landline as they are to dial a rotary phone.
 (A non-landline poll publicized by the campaign shows El-Sayed much closer.)
-There’s some evidence for a skeptical view towards the polls — on the eve of the 2016 Democratic Primary Real Clear Politics’ polling average put Sanders down by 21 and FiveThirtyEight’s gave him a less than 1% chance of winning.
-Sanders won by 1.5%.
+There’s some evidence for a skeptical view toward the polls.
+On the eve of the 2016 Democratic primary, Real Clear Politics’ polling average put Sanders down by 21 and FiveThirtyEight’s gave him a less than 1 percent chance of winning.
+Sanders won by 1.5 percent.
 El-Sayed and Sanders share a constituency, and many of the reasons that pollsters underrated Sanders also apply to El-Sayed.
 There is an obvious enthusiasm gap between El-Sayed and the other candidates, and in a primary race, enthusiasm drives turnout, and turnout is everything.
 No one on the campaign staff seemed to have any doubt that Abdul would pull off a repeat of Sanders’ surprise Michigan victory.

 If he doesn’t win, the progressive left could will receive a significant blow to its morale.
 There will be multiple interpretations of what an El-Sayed loss means.
-More centrist Democrats will believe it proves Tammy Duckworth’s argument that you can’t go too far left in the midwest.
+More centrist Democrats will believe it proves Tammy Duckworth’s argument that you can’t go too far left in the Midwest.
 Abdul supporters will see it as confirmation that money buys elections.
 Either way, it will show that the left politics of Ocasio-Cortez have not yet swept the country.

 But if El-Sayed does win, it could change the game in Democratic politics.
 He will offer unapologetic leftism in a professional package, and will have shown — like Ocasio-Cortez — that money isn’t everything, and that with sufficient effort and organization, the party establishment can be defeated.
 Then would come the real test: two years after voting for Donald Trump, can Michigan put a young Muslim leftist in the governor’s office?
 It would certainly give encouragement and energy to the growing progressive left.
 It would also be without precedent in U.S. political history.